Ports

 Add authorized IP/MAC addresses to a port

-If traffic filtering (port security) is enabled in the network, port traffic can only be sent from a single IP/MAC address pair that is assigned when adding the port to a subnet.
-If traffic is transmitted through the port from addresses not specified on the port, such traffic will be blocked.
-To allow traffic from addresses not specified on the port, you need to add authorized IP/MAC addresses in the port settings.
+If traffic filtering (port security) is enabled in the network, traffic from the port can only be sent from the single IP/MAC address pair that was assigned when adding a port to a subnet or adding a port with a direct public IP address.
+If traffic is transmitted through the port from addresses not specified on the port, that traffic will be blocked.
+To allow traffic from addresses not specified on the port, you need to add authorized IP/MAC addresses to the port settings.

-- routing software on a cloud server — you need to allow all routed networks;
+- routing software on a cloud server — you need to authorize all routable networks;

-- VPN server on a cloud server — you need to allow the IP addresses of all VPN clients;
+- VPN server on a cloud server — you need to authorize the IP addresses of all VPN clients;

-- a Kubernetes cluster with CNI Calico in Direct routing mode on a cloud server — you need to allow the entire subnet used in the cluster.
-Configuration is not required for CNI Flannel;
+- a Kubernetes cluster with the Calico CNI in Direct routing mode on a cloud server — you need to authorize the entire subnet used in the cluster.
+For the Flannel CNI, no configuration is required;

-- VRRP group of several cloud servers — depending on the VRRP settings, you need to allow the VIP address or the VIP/MAC address pair of the server on each of the servers.
+- VRRP group of several cloud servers — depending on the VRRP settings, you need to authorize the VIP address or the VIP/MAC address pair of the server on each server.

-You can add up to 10 additional IP/MAC address pairs for a single port.
+You can add no more than 10 additional IP/MAC address pairs for a single port.
 If authorized addresses are no longer needed, you can remove them from the port.
+You cannot add additional addresses to a port with a direct public IP address.

 You do not need to configure authorized addresses in Managed Kubernetes clusters, Managed Databases, ready-made 1C cloud, as well as on cloud servers created from images with applications.
 All necessary settings for them have already been made.